MicrosoftDocs/mixed-reality/mixed-reality-docs/sensor-tuning.md

-*This app is no longer available as of the April 2018 HoloLens update, since the sensors now recalibrate themselves automatically.

 # Sensor tuning

+>[!WARNING]
+>This app is no longer available on HoloLens as of the Windows 10 April 2018 Update.
+The sensors now recalibrate themselves automatically.

 The sensor tuning utility allows HoloLens to update its sensor calibration information.
 Running this application can improve hologram quality.